RISE-Remote-Intranet-School-Environment/RISE-User-Management-2.0/README.md

 The whole point of this MS is to limit the amount of data the other MS have about the users, and to store as little data on the user as we can.

-Note: a JWT parser with unit test is implemented in [fill].
+Note: a JWT parser with unit test is implemented in Project/JWTparser.
 It can be used to parse the JWT sent by the authorization server to populate the DB and save their ID for the session.

 So far, the proposed **roles** are :
 - Admin